Most people don’t realize that solid waste reduction and recycling help address climate change.

 Most e-waste contains metals and chemical compounds that are toxic and are not biodegradable. e-Waste must never be discarded with your regular trash.
 It needs to be taken to special depots where it can be dealt with properly.

-For a list of e-waste depots and times in Manitoba, visit Green Manitoba.
+For a list of e-waste depots and times in Manitoba, visit the province’s Waste Wise.

 Also, some retailers will accept some types of e-waste.
 For example

 - Mountain Equipment Coop will take cell phones and rechargeable batteries

 - RONA will take Compact Fluorescent Lightbulbs (CFL)